Public Health Section

 Live Entertainment

-Plays, dramas, operas, variety shows, concerts, dances, beauty contests, playing of music and songs (live band or instruments).
+Plays, dramas, operas, variety shows, concerts, dances, beauty pageants, singing and music performances (live bands or musical instruments).

 Funfair & Carnival

-Public funfairs, carnivals, trade exhibitions and any other entertainment held in public places open to visitors.
+Public funfairs, carnivals, trade exhibitions and other entertainment held in public places open to visitors.

 Food fair stalls